 Not by a long shot is an idiom that is primarily used in the United States, while not by a long chalk is an idiom that is primarily used in Britain.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
-Though the definitions of not by a long shot and not by a long chalk are identical, the two terms have very different origins.
 We will examine the definition of not by a long shot and not by a long chalk, where these terms came from and some examples of their use in sentences.

 Not by a long shot is a phrase that describes something that is highly unlikely, something that does not come anywhere close to succeeding.
 The term long shot is something that is highly unlikely, and is sometimes used outside of the idiom not by a long shot.
 Originating sometime in the late 1700s, the phrase refers to the likelihood of hitting a target that is very far away.
 Long shot came to be used in horse racing in the mid-1800s to mean a horse that had very little chance of winning.
 Today, not by a long shot is used in everyday language, primarily in North America.